dvklopfenstein/goatools_simulation/README.md

 The results are analyzed to determine the percentages of study genes which are enriched in _Humoral response_ and are correctly discovered by the GOEAs.

+### GOEA simulation Inputs
 The simulation inputs are groups of genes tagged as either **False nulls** and **True nulls**:
   * _**False Null**_ (aka _**Non-True Null**_) study genes are enriched in _Humoral response_
-    by randomling chosing the study genes from any of the 124 _Humoral Response_ genes.
+    by randomly chosing the study genes from any of the 124 _Humoral Response_ genes.
   * _**True Null**_ genes are randomly chosen from the large general population genes not enriched in _Humoral Response_.